pkivolowitz/CSC3510-S-2023/README.md

 Understanding the calling convention is critical to programming in assembly language.

 Note that calling conventions are platform dependent.
-The ARM-based Mac, for example, uses a different calling convention.
-Why?
-Because Apple.

 More useful ARM  resources are located [here](./reference).